 Holland America’s award-winning private island Half Moon Cay in the Bahamas celebrates its 20th anniversary this year.
 In December 1996, the cruise line purchased the uninhabited island located 100 miles southeast in Nassau.
 To date, only two percent of the area is developed with large portions of the island a bird protection area.
 Holland America employs approximately a hundred neighboring Bahamians to work on Half Moon Cay.

-All Holland America ships, including Prinsendam, during its 20th annual jubilee which embark from Fort Lauderdale will visit Half Moon Cay.
+All Holland America ships, including ms Prinsendam ship during its 20th annual jubilee which embarked from Fort Lauderdale, will visit Half Moon Cay, Bahamas.
 Guests visiting the island will have the opportunity to visit its three focal areas: Welcome Center, Bahamian Village and the Tropics Restaurant.
 Visitors are transferred from the Welcome Center to “Tropics” via a 25-passenger tram.

 In advance of the celebration, new features were added to the guest’s island experience.

 The Lobster Shack is the newest dining option located in close proximity to the “I Wish I Could Stay Here Forever” bar.
 Grilled lobster is the new eatery’s specialty.
 Along with Lobster Shack, three new satellite bars have been added as well as the refurbishment of the Captain of the Rocks watering hole.